findologic/findologic-api/contributing.md

 1. Update the README.md and/or the Wiki with details of changes to the interface, this includes new features, changed namespaces, deprecated features and general version support.
 The Wiki should only be updated once this change has been merged to the `master`  branch.
-1. Increase the version numbers in the Wiki and the README.md to the new version that this Pull Request would represent.
+1. Increase the version numbers in the README.md, composer.json and the Wiki to the new version that this Pull Request would represent.
 The versioning scheme we use is [SemVer](http://semver.org/).
 1. You may merge the Pull Request in once you have the sign-off of one other developer, or if you do not have permission to do that, you may request a developer to merge it for you.